Canfor

-Canfor Corporation is an integrated forest products company based in Vancouver, British Columbia.
+Canfor Corporation is a Canadian integrated forest products company based in Vancouver, British Columbia.

 History

 The company traces its roots to the late 1930s when brothers-in-law John G. Prentice and L.L.G.
-"Poldi" Bentley (surname changed from Bloch-Bauer of the famous Bloch-Bauer family of Vienna, Austria) and their families left their native Austria just before the outbreak of World War II.
+"Poldi" Bentley and their families left their native Austria just before the outbreak of World War II.
 They settled in Vancouver and built a small mill that was the beginning of the more than 75-year-old company.

 In 2006, the company was subject to a proxy fight between billionaires Jim Pattison and Stephen A. Jarislowsky, who owned 30% and 18% of the firm's shares, respectively.
 Pattison won and ousted CEO Jim Shepherd over Canfor's poor performance and declining share price, which saw Jim Pattison appointed interim CEO.

-Current status
+Canfor's operating loss through Q2, 2025 has culminated to approximately $233.8 million dollars.

+The company's share price on August 4th, 2025 sits at a 5 year low.